kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 We then created a second trial list that reversed the order of the first, as Dehaene et al. did.
 Half the particpants would recieve the list normally or in reversed order.

-Every participant received the same practice stimuli, which we manually selected and entered in to an excel [sheet] (https://github.com/kvanvoor/PCBS_Project/blob/main/stimuli_prac_list.csv).
+Every participant received the same practice stimuli, which we manually selected and entered in to an excel [sheet](https://github.com/kvanvoor/PCBS_Project/blob/main/stimuli_prac_list.csv).

 ## Running the experiment